nategitub011/STARVIS/README.md

 Hello, my name is Nathaniel, and im going to make an AI ally?
 Colleaugue?
 Im not quite sure what it is to me.
 Like a friend I guess.

 STATEMENTS

 I am an absolute beginner and have never done anything like this.
 The closest would be Vex coding and working with Edison bots.
 As Mark Rober said, I expect many struggles and hardships and I embrace them. (or whatever he said i have no idea)
-My "C" button on my keyboard is kinda broken so there may be many missing "C's" No drawings / Schematics currently i have no clue what im doing but i know i want to do this As the time of writing this I joined HackClub 2 hours ago after learning about it in a reel.
+My "C" button on my keyboard is kinda broken so there may be many missing "C's" (I have to tilt my keyboard to enter "c" lots but not all the time)
+No drawings / Schematics / CADS currently and when i make them they will likely be atrocious i have no clue what im doing but i know i want to do this As the time of writing this I joined HackClub 2 hours ago after learning about it in a reel.
 I've never used a *real coding language before, and since RaspPi uses Python, this will be very hard.
 I will probably be using Gemini or another LLM to write code that I can edit.
 This is meant to be a learning experience, and I find myself learning best when "reverse engineering" things